mrashco/mrash.co/content/post/2024/kali-install.md

 # searchHidden: true # Make false to hide page from search
 ---

+Welcome to the blog.

-Yo, let's get started with Kali Linux.
+Let's get you started with Kali Linux.

-We'll set up a virtual machine with Kali Linux and VirtualBox.
+We'll download VirtualBox which runs virtual machines (VM).

+Then we'll get Kali Linux, and setup the VM.

 ## Download VirtualBox

-First things first, head over to https://www.virtualbox.org/ and download the latest version of VirtualBox.
-Make sure to choose the correct version for your operating system (Windows, Mac, etc.).
+Head to [VirtualBox.org](https://www.virtualbox.org/) to download the latest version of VirtualBox.

+Get the right version for your operating system (Windows, Mac, Linux, etc.).

-Next, we need Kali Linux itself.
-Visit https://www.kali.org/get-kali/ and navigate to the "get-kali" section.
-Here, you'll find pre-made virtual machines for various architectures (32-bit or 64-bit).
+## Download Kali Linux

+Next, get Kali Linux itself.

+Visit [get-kali](https://www.kali.org/get-kali/) to find a pre-made VM.

+Check the architecture (32-bit or 64-bit).

 Choose the one that matches your system (most likely 64-bit these days).

-## Downloading the Virtual Machine:

 Click on "VirtualBox" under the pre-built VM section.

-The file size is around 3 GB, so be prepared for a bit of a wait depending on your internet speed.
+The file size is ~3GB, so be prepared for a bit of a wait depending on your internet speed.

 In the rare case of a virus detection, you can safely ignore it as we're downloading from a trusted source.

-## Setting Up the Virtual Machine:

 We'll cover the VirtualBox setup process in the next video.
 But for now, I hope this gets you started on downloading the necessary files!

 Just a heads-up:

 The antivirus might flag the Kali Linux download as a Trojan.

 This is a false positive since Trojans are part of the tools included in Kali Linux.
 We trust the source (Kali Linux website) and can safely allow the download.

+## Setup Kali Linux VM

 Check out the video of a walkthrough of the Kali Linux virtual machine in VirtualBox!